Lemoncode/bootcamp-backend/00-stack-documental/04-rest-api/06-auth/03-hashing-passwords/README.md

-# 03 DB implementation
+# 03 Hashing passwords

-In this example we are going to implement a login workflow in DB with mongoose/mongo.
+In this example we are going to implement the hashing password function.

 We will start from `02-login-cookies`.